Lakhimpur Kheri case: Ashish Mishra is not a flight risk, UP government tells Supreme Court

 “The HC failed to consider relevant facts and judgment suffers from gross non-application of mind,” said Dave, according to Bar and Bench.

-He also informed that the court that victims of the violence were not heard by the High Court before passing the order.
+He also informed the court that victims of the violence were not heard by the High Court before passing the order.

 Dave also told the court that Mishra’s acts were deliberate.
-“Ashish Mishra and his friends raised slogans and crushed the farmers with intention to kill them,” the lawyer said.
+“Ashish Mishra and his friends raised slogans and crushed the farmers with the intention to kill them,” the lawyer said.
 “Four farmers and one journalist died because of this.”

+The Supreme Court heard the arguments of the petitioners and the Uttar Pradesh government, and reserved its order, Live Law reported.

 About the case